WGLab/LongReadSum/README.md

 # Installation using Docker
 First, install [Docker](https://docs.docker.com/engine/install/).
-Pull the latest image from Docker hub:
+Pull the latest image from Docker hub, which contains the latest longreadsum release and its dependencies.

 ```
 docker pull genomicslab/longreadsum